MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-deploy-azure-iot.md

     - `sudo iptables -A INPUT -p tcp -m state --state NEW -m tcp --dport 9110 -j ACCEPT`
     - `sudo iptables -A INPUT -p tcp --dport (10124, 8420, 2379, 50051) -j ACCEPT`

-Once you have downloaded the script do the following:
+After you download the script, perform the following steps:

 1. Open an elevated PowerShell window and change the directory to a working folder.
 1. Get the `objectId` of the Microsoft Entra ID application that the Azure Arc service uses in your tenant.
 Run the following command exactly as written, without changing the GUID value.